-The sparrows covered the truck tires like they were made of bread crumbs.
+The sparrows covered the truck tires as if they were made of bread crumbs.
 This event seemed a little odd to me.
 I suppose I should have paid closer attention to the nuggets of wisdom that my grandparents dropped from time to time.
 I vaguely remember Nanna saying that the sparrow brought the new souls from heaven, which meant that a baby was about to be born.

-My fingers scratch the salt and pepper whiskers that cover my face, as I took the initial drag from my cigarette.
+My fingers scratch the salt and pepper whiskers that cover my face as I took the initial drag from my cigarette.
 It's nothing like that initial drag from a cigarette.
 So soothing and calming, taking the edge off whatever stressed you.
 Smoking the rest of it is just a habit if you want to be honest about it.

-I found myself swaying to the clashing melodies, becoming caught in the rapture of me.
-As the sparrows flew off taking the old souls back to heaven.
-This according to Nanna someone had just passed on.
+I swayed to the clashing melodies, becoming caught in the rapture of me.
+As the sparrows flew off, taking the old souls back to heaven.
+This, according to Nanna someone had just passed on.
 I finished the cigarette and prepared myself for the remains of the day.
 Realizing that I was actually

-Then it occurred to me …
+Then it occurred to me … I don't know